google/comprehensive-rust/src/error-handling/error-contexts.md

 # Adding Context to Errors

-The widely used [anyhow](https://docs.rs/anyhow/) crate can help you add contextual information to your errors:
+The widely used [anyhow](https://docs.rs/anyhow/) crate can help you add contextual information to your errors and allows you to have fewer custom error types:

 ```rust,editable,compile_fail
 use std::{fs, io};